Undergraduate Academic Programs

 REL 3074 Religious Myth and Ritual (3).
 Examines the roots, functions, content and meaning of myth and ritual in religion.

-REL 3075 Magic and Ecstasy in New Religions (3).
-Examines the role of magic, ecstatic religious experience, and the supernatural in contemporary religion.
+REL 3075 Magic and Religions – GL (3).
+Examines the role of magic, ecstatic religious experience, and the supernatural in a variety of religions and cultures.

-REL 3076 Sects and Cults (3).
+REL 3076 New Religious Movements – GL (3).
 Explores the human tendency to generate new and synthetic Religious movements and examines a variety of these global sects and cults.
 [1,2,3]

 REL 3091 Joseph Campbell and the Power of Myth (3).
 Examines the nature of myth, particularly from the perspective of mythologist Joseph Campbell, and focuses on his contribution to the study of myth.